 Next, a highway mitigation planting with blue elder, hawthorn, cottonwood, alfalfa, currants, yarrow and much more provides insight into how native plants are healing from the ground up in present day restoration and conservation schemes.

 This is a long day trip.
 Bring your field guides, your sense of adventure, and a lunch.
-A visit to the Cashmere Museum and Pioneer Village adds historical depth to the day.
+An optional visit to the Cashmere Museum and Pioneer Village adds historical depth to the day.

 Iron Goat Trail